ocaml/dune/doc/concepts.rst

 The argument of ``(action ...)`` fields is a small DSL that is interpreted by dune directly and doesn't require an external shell.
-All atoms in the DSL support `Variables expansion`_.
+All atoms in the DSL support :ref:`variables`.
 Moreover, you don't need to specify dependencies explicitly for the special ``%{<kind>:...}`` forms, these are recognized and automatically handled by dune.